python/cpython/Doc/library/difflib.rst

    Return true for ignorable lines.
 The line *line* is ignorable if *line* is blank or contains a single ``'#'``, otherwise it is not ignorable.
-Used as a default for parameter *linejunk* in :func:`ndiff` before Python 2.3.
+Used as a default for parameter *linejunk* in :func:`ndiff` in older versions.

 .. function:: IS_CHARACTER_JUNK(ch)